Ildarik/100-days-of-code/log.md

 **Today's Progress**: Started to work on modal window.

 **Thoughts**: Researching open source projects I've found that there are so many ways to solve the same task.

+### Day 54: January 24, 2020 Friday

+**Today's Progress**: Finished styling modal.
+Figured out how to show modal then clicking different buttons.

+**Thoughts**: Changing just a font-family has great impact on look&feel.